formio/help.form.io/_paragraphs/tutorials/deployment/azure/server.md

 ---
 You will now setup the **API Server** by using the Azure Container Instances setup.

+ - An On-Premise Enterprise license is required to complete this installation
  - In the left menu, click on the **Virtual Machines** menu item, and then press **+ Add** button.
  - In the search for images, type the word **Docker**, and then click on the **Docker on Ubuntu Server**
  - You will then see an info page with a **Create** button at the bottom.
 Click on this button.